redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 #### Problem Statement (Defi Pain points)

 - It is very expensive to put all the pricing data on-chain (it cost more than 2m to do it for Ethereum Defi with Chainlink)
-- To reduce costs current providers cover only a small subset of tokens (Chainlink: 25) and have low update frequency (Chainlink: 10m)
+- To reduce costs current providers cover only a small subset of tokens (Chainlink: 79 cryptocurrencies) and have low update frequency (Chainlink: at least 10 minutes)
 - DeFi protocols cannot expand beyond a small set of assets and cannot offer advanced solutions like margin lending (which require higher update frequency)

 #### Solution